lionheart/pinboard.py/README.rst

    ... your tags ...

 Pinboard.py maps 1-1 to the Pinboard API (e.g., pb.one.two.three() will send a request to "https://api.pinboard.in/v1/one/two/three").
 For more information on other methods and usage, please read the `Pinboard API documentation <https://pinboard.in/api/>`_.

+One more note--you might have noticed that there is no "title" attribute for bookmarks.
+This has been done this way since the Pinboard API calls titles "descriptions" and description "extended" (this was done to stay consistent with the Delicious API).
+In order to keep things minimally confusing, this library sticks to how Pinboard names these fields from the API perspective.
+Just remember--"description" means "title" and "extended" means "description".

 TODOs
 -----